 Not enough to feel exposed.

-In some ways it did.
+In some ways, it was.

 The Safety Of Hiding